-Luxshi Vimalarajah is the Director of the Mediation and Dialogue Support Programme at the Berghof Foundation.
-She is both conceptually and practically involved in designing and facilitating dialogue and mediation processes and providing training and on-demand support for negotiators, advisors, special envoys and mediators involved in peace negotiations.
-Providing mediation support to third-party mediators is a strong pillar of Luxshi's work, ranging from policy advice to knowledge provision, capacity-building, technical and thematic support.
+Luxshi Vimalarajah is a Senior Peace Mediation Advisor at the Berghof Foundation.
+Since 2003, she has been both conceptually and practically involved in designing, leading, and facilitating dialogue and mediation processes and providing negotiation training and on-demand support for negotiators, advisors, special envoys, and mediators involved in peace negotiations.
+As a scholar-practitioner in mediation, providing mediation support to third-party mediators is a strong pillar of Luxshi's work, ranging from policy advice to knowledge provision, capacity-building, technical and thematic support.

 Luxshi Vimalarajah holds an MA in Political Science from the Free University in Berlin.

 Luxshi Vimalarajah ist Senior Mediation Advisor - Track 1-1.5 bei der Berghof Foundation.
 Als Mediatorin war sie bereits an Friedensverhandlungen in Sri Lanka, Nepal, Myanmar und Jemen beteiligt.
 Sie entwickelt und unterstützt Dialogprozesse (insbesondere Nationale Dialoge) konzeptionell wie praxisorientiert und bietet Verhandlungstraining sowie bedarfsorientierte Unterstützung bei Verhandlungen.
 Gemeinsam mit der UN Mediation Support Unit entwickelten sie und ihr Team einen Leitfaden zu Verfassungs- und Mediationsprozessen für Sonderbeauftragte des UN-Generalsekretärs.

 Luxshi Vimalarajah hat einen Masterabschluss in Politikwissenschaften von der Freien Universität Berlin.